dirkbig/GSy-sandbox-sim/README.md

 # Pay as Clear Market

-agent-based model using MESA package modeling a two-sided market, pay-as-clear pricing rule based micro-grid energy market.
+Agent-based model using MESA package modeling a two-sided market, pay-as-clear pricing rule based micro-grid energy market.
 Goal is to simulate a grid with households using plug-and-play bidding strategies and devices according a predefined grid set-up

 ## Getting started